bootScore and the Blurred Featured Images I

-bootScore — the Bootstrap-based WordPress starter theme — can only be designed via CSS, PHP, and JS programming: If you want to fashion your website, you need to program.
-That’s the way how bootScore integrates bootstrap perfectly: it leaves the unfinished look to the programming web designers.
+bootScore — the Bootstrap-based WordPress starter theme — can only be designed via CSS, PHP, and JS programming: If you want to fashion your website, you need to program. bootScore integrates Bootstrap technically and leaves the visible details to the programming web designers.
+And by default, it delivers sometimes blurred featured images.
+Is it an unavoidable task to fix that afterward?

-Unfinished — for example — is bootScore’s handling of the primary post images (= ‘featured images’): Such an image is explicitly assigned to a post and — on the single page — displayed above the text as it has been uploaded into the media library. bootScore manages this quite well.
-Usually, there is also a big list in a theme containing the first sentences (excerpts/teasers) of all posts, each supplemented by the respective ‘featured image’. bootScore does that, too.
-However, here the displayed images are blurred and distorted — although they look perfect in the single view.
+One example of that challenge is bootScore’s handling of the primary post images (= ‘featured images’).
+By default, the web designer explicitly assigns a picture to a post.
+The browser displays this picture above the text of a page as it has been uploaded into the media library. bootScore manages this quite well.
+Usually, a theme offers also a preview list of all posts.
+In this list, each excerpt of a post is supplemented by the respective ‘featured image’. bootScore organizes that, too.
+However, the displaying browser blurs the featured images in the post preview — although they look perfect in the post view.

-I had to think around three corners to understand why this had to be.
+I had to think around three corners to understand why this happened.
 And around one corner to find the solution:

 [ en | de ]